holadepo/docs/astro/configure-deployment.md

 3. Set the following:
     - **Name**
     - **Description**
-    - **Astro Runtime**: By default, the latest version of Astro Runtime is selected
+    - **Astro Runtime**: By default, the latest version of Astro Runtime is selected.
+The Astro Runtime versions provided in the Cloud UI are limited to patches for the most recent major and minor releases.
+Deprecated versions of Astro Runtime aren't available.
+To upgrade your Astro Runtime version, you’ll need to update your Docker image.
+For more information about upgrading Astro Runtime, see [Upgrade Astro Runtime](upgrade-runtime.md).
     - **Deployment Location**: The Astro Cluster in which you want to create this Deployment

 3. Click **Create Deployment** and give it a few moments to spin up.
 Within a few seconds, you should see the following: